Skip to content

 The formula behind this

-Iterates monthly balance reduction (balance × rate - payment) until balance reaches zero.
+The calculator iterates monthly balance evolution: each month, interest accrues on the outstanding balance at the monthly rate (annual rate ÷ 12), then the monthly payment is subtracted.
 Everything the calculator does is shown in the formula box below, so you can check the math against your own spreadsheet if you want.

 Stress-testing the plan